juanantonio284/latex_notes/latex_a_primer/5_toc-index-glossary.md

 **Case 2**

-Sometimes `\addcontentsline` is used in the source to complement the actions of standard LaTeX.
-For instance, in the case where you have used the starred form of the sectioning commands(because you do not want a heading number) and, thus, no information is written to the `.toc` file, you can write something like:
+Sometimes `\addcontentsline` is used in the source to complement the actions of standard LaTeX (to add to the ToC).

+For instance, in the case where you have used the starred form of a sectioning command (because you do not want a heading number) and, thus, no information has been written to the `.toc` file, you can write something like:

 ```Latex
 \chapter*{Forward}
 \addcontentsline{toc}{chapter}{\numberline{}Forward}
 ```

-This produces an indented "chapter" entry in the table of contents, leaving the space where the chapter number would go free.
+This would produce an indented `chapter` entry in the table of contents, leaving the blank the space where the chapter number would go.
 Omitting the `\numberline` command would typeset the word "Forward" flush left instead.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ### Typesetting a contents list